hirro/yo-worktajm/docs/requirements/dashboard.md

 # Dashboard
-Dashboard is the main working place where the user spends the most of its time while being on the site.
-It should be possible to manage all daily tasks from this page.
+Dashboard is the main working place where the user spends the most of the time on the site.
+The design goal is at it should be possible to manage all daily tasks from this page.
 More complex items are made in “[Settings](https://github.com/hirro/yo-worktajm/docs/settings.md)”.

 # Header and footer
 The menu has two choices: